By: Dr. St Jean

 What you want to do is you want to be holding on to the end of the band with your arms fully extended.
 We want to relax the trapezius.
 Chest out with arms fully extended out.
 Hold on to the cables and slowly draw the arms back so the elbows glide right across the torso while squeezing the scapula together in the back.

-So there you have it guys, 5 exercises to reverse forward head posture.
+So there you have it, 5 exercises to reverse forward head posture.
 I hope you found this useful and helpful.
-If you like this video, go ahead and give us a like and subscribe to our Youtube page.
-If you want more great information about treating pain in your body naturally, go ahead and click our blog link below.
-We have a ton of videos, articles, all kinds of great information there for you.
-And if you are looking to get to the root cause of posture or pain in general in your body, go ahead and click the schedule a consult link to work with me one on one.
-I look forward to seeing you next time.
+If you want more great information about treating pain in your body naturally, check out more of my videos and blogs to learn more.
+I’ve posted a ton of videos, articles and there is all kinds of great information here for you.
+If you would like to improve your posture and get rid of your neck pain once and for all, schedule an appointment now!